 Parrot Hope is a safe haven for pet birds.
 Each bird will be cared for by catering to their specific requirements.
 Outdoor aviaries provide a natural setting during the day for birds to enjoy.
 Play gyms, toys and daily human interaction promotes a healthy, happy bird.
 Fresh fruits, vegetables, and healthy diets are served daily.

-Before I started Parrot Hope, I had been actively volunteering with parrot rescues since the ‘90s.
+"Before I started Parrot Hope, I had been actively volunteering with parrot rescues since the ‘90s.
 My passion and love for animals is shared by my children, Branden and Shanie, and their father.
-Together we built a bird room and several outdoor aviaries for unwanted birds for them to call home.
+Together we built a bird room and several outdoor aviaries for surrendered birds to call home.

 We did this all on our own before we founded Parrot Hope Rescue.
-Our goal was to create a safe haven and help the ones that needed us the most; the neglected, abused, abandoned, and ones with behavioral issues.
+Our goal was to create a safe haven and help the ones that needed us the most; the unwanted, neglected, abused, abandoned, and ones with behavioral issues.

-My journey began with Parrot Hope before Parrot Hope was even a thing.
+"My journey began with Parrot Hope before Parrot Hope was even a thing.
 I grew up in the household with my Mumma and founder of the rescue, Tammi Kraynak.
-Little did I know it at the time, but that little 7 year old boy would still have the same bird hombre hangin’ on his shoulder over 20 years later.
+Little did I know, that little 7 year old boy growing up would still have the same bird hombre hangin’ on his shoulder over 20 years later.

 I also didn’t know that one day I’d play a much greater role in the health and well-being of parrots.
-Having gone through the woes of Crohn’s disease, it has led me on a journey to finding alternative therapies and understanding health on a much deeper level.
+Having gone through the woes of Crohn’s Disease, it has led me on a journey to finding alternative therapies and understanding health on a much deeper level.

 Having experienced drastic health improvements through my own body, I couldn’t help but extend my heart to help parrots who also have health issues.
 My mission is to not only help humans with severe digestive issues but to also help our feathered friends!
 Although illness begins with prevention, all animals are equipped with bodies that self-heal and regenerate.
 When given a healing environment on a mind-body level, I believe anything is truly possible.